 Easter Seals partners with families and school systems to offer a wide variety of services for school aged children and youth.
 Services include Applied Behavior Analysis, social integration, outpatient therapy and school to work transition program.
 Review a list of Easter Seals affiliates providing services for school-aged children.

 Through therapy, job training, residential and social integration services Easter Seals provides independence options many adults with Autism never thought possible.
 Discover the array of services available to adults that facilitate participation in their community.
-Review a list of Easter Seals affiliates providing services for adults.
+Review a list of Easter Seals affiliates providing services for adults with ASD.

 Easter Seals is the leading non-profit provider of services for individuals with autism, developmental disabilities, physical disabilities and other special needs.
 For more than 85 years, we have been offering help and hope to children and adults living with disabilities, and to the families who love them.
 Through therapy, training, education and support services, Easter Seals creates life-changing solutions so that people with disabilities can live, learn, work and play

 Carson began receiving services through Easter Seals at the age of 2 1/2—the whole family thanks Easter Seals for helping to make their hopes a reality.
-The diagnosis of autism has been estimated to occur in as many as 1 in 68 children, is four-and-a-half times more prevalent in males than females.
+The diagnosis of autism has been estimated to occur in as many as 1 in 68 children and is four-and-a-half times more prevalent in males than females.